arbitrari/testube/README.md

 Pull Requests are welcome.
 The application is written in Typescript using the latest Angular framework.

 To get started, fork the project and then run `npm start` from the root of the project to spin up a development version.

-The `npm run publish` command will not work for anybody without write access to this repo, so don't even try it.

 ## Disclaimer
 This product is not in any way related to the Tesla brand or any of the other brands displayed within.
 Navigating to each service brings you to their official application served securely over HTTPS.
 None of the user's information is stored by this application.
 This application is served securely through SSL on HTTPS, and all traffic is encrypted.
 Google Analytics is used purely to see user counts.